statefulj/statefulj/index.md

 ## Why should I use StatefulJ?

-Modern day applications have to manage and orchestrate requests and events from many sources: REST and SOAP APIs, message queueing systems, internal events, page requests, etc...
+Modern day applications have to manage and orchestrate requests and events from many sources: REST and SOAP APIs, Web Page requests, Message Queues, Internal Application Events, etc...
+Handling concurrency and reliably updating Application state becomes a major challenge without the proper framework.

-Handling concurrency and reliably updating Application state becomes a major challenge without the proper framework.  *StatefulJ* integrates State Machines into your Application providing you the ability to easily define and manage your state models.
+By making easy to integrate State Machines into your Application, *StatefulJ* provides you the ability to meet these challenges by creating *State Models* instead of writing ad-hoc code.

 ## What does StatefulJ provide?